philfv9/spmf-software/README.md

 ---

-## Five ways to Use SPMF
+## Quickstart with SPMF

-SPMF can be used in several ways depending on your needs:
+There are five ways to use SPMF, depending on your needs:

 ---